Anthlis/MicroPython-Quickstart-Scripts/README.md

 MicroPython-Examples
 ====================

-This repo features examples for MicroPython similar to Arduino.
+This repo features examples for MicroPython fro use with PyBoard v1.0.

 ### Troubleshooting